DONT KNOW whether

 of human existence.

-people enter psychotherapy hoping to get rid of pain.
-Some people even manage
+therefore, enter psychotherapy hoping to get rid

-wont let you hide from your past or your future, and you will be encouraged
+your past or your future, and in competent psychotherapy you will be encouraged

 to take up the cup of your destiny, however much you might wish